 Still other teachers say that there will be tears in heaven at judgment, and the immature believers who wasted their efforts will shed some tears during the burning off process (1 Cor.
 3:10-15), and then God will wipe away tears.

 D..
 Consider the martyrs

-I like the idea that we will be so grateful to be there that we will want to honor those who receive rewards, and our regrets will either be minimal or nonexistent.
+I like the idea that we will be so grateful to be there that we will want to honor those who receive rewards, and our regrets will minimal and last only for a moment.

 IX..
 What should our attitude be before judgment?